Covid-19: Is it still OK to go for a walk?5 Aug 2020

 With the very real danger Covid-19 presents, it is vitally important people observe and respect social distancing if you do choose to walk.
 Don’t put your own health and wellbeing before the health of others who may be more vulnerable to the effects of this disease.

-Walk early in the morning, or in the evening if you live in a densely populated area.
+Walk early in the morning if you live in a densely populated area.
 Choose parks and paths that are quiet.
 Take your own water bottle rather than using public water fountains and wash your hands thoroughly with soap for at least 20 seconds after using public toilets.
 Keep at least 1.5m from those you pass.

 But also importantly, wave or smile to those who you do pass.
 Ask after the health and wellbeing of your neighbours.
 Seek to help and cheer others in any way that you can.
 Let’s spatially isolate, not socially isolate.